Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 However, if you do not, or were thinking about trying other editors anyway, spend some time trying and considering these options common in the javascript/node.js community ...

-Note, they are not listed in any order of preference.
+Note that they are listed in alphabetical order, not in any order of preference.

     | Windows | Mac OSX | Linux | Free/Paid | Git integration | Includes a node.js server
 --- | ------------- | -------------- | -------- | -------------- | -------------------- | ----------------------------------